-As Lord of Asgard, Thor had the ability to tap into and control the Odin-Force, which enabled him to tap into near-infinite resources of cosmic and mystical power, enhancing all of his abilities.
-With the vast magical power of the Odin-Force, Thor was able to dent even Captain Americaís shield with Mjolnir.
+As Lord of Asgard, Thor had the ability to tap into and control the Odin-Force, which enabled him to tap into near-infinite resources of cosmic and mystical power, enhancing all of his abilities to levels equal to Odin.
+With the vast magical power of the Odin-Force, Thor was able to dent Captain Americaís shield with Mjolnir, move Asgard into close orbit with Earth and freely travel through time.
 He no longer retains these powers.

 Abilities: Thor is trained in the arts of war, being a superbly skilled warrior, highly proficient in hand-to-hand combat, swordsmanship, and hammer throwing.
 Due to his years as the mortal Dr. Donald Blake, Thor also has considerable expertise in medicine.